 Use the detector to find traces of gas leaking onto coils, out of pipes, and even the outdoor condenser coil.
 This is a much safer way of detecting refrigerant gas problems than doing a dye test or a flame burner test.

 Tip #2 Schedule Maintenance Checkups for Your AC Unit

 Prevention is the key to preventing an AC gas leak.
-Don't just contact one of our HVAC professionals when there's an issue with your unit.
-Instead, schedule an aircon maintenance at least once a year for us to find any underlying issues or weak points before they turn into problems.
+Schedule an aircon servicing at least once a year to find any underlying issues or weak points before they turn into problems.

-Schedule an aircon cleaning with us every six months as well to keep all aircon parts in good working order, and to prevent wear and tear of your air conditioners.
-Our technicians can clean, maintain, and fix any issues for you in no time, so you can enjoy the cooling effect of your aircon longer!
+At Luce Aircon, you can schedule an aircon cleaning with us every six months to keep all aircon parts in good working order, and to prevent wear and tear of your air conditioners.
+Our technicians will ensure your gas leaking problems are fixed in no time!

 Tip #3 Do Not DIY Aircon Repairs

 We do not recommend you handle any repairs for your AC unit, particularly when it comes to refrigerant gas leaks.
 Refrigerant leaks are no small matter, despite being a common issue with air conditioning units.
-Both liquid and gas refrigerants are dangerous to your health when touched or inhaled, so it is best to leave the repairs to the professionals.
+Both liquid and gas refrigerants are dangerous to your health when touched or inhaled, so it is best to leave the repairs to an aircon service company in Singapore.